 Do you participate in an Early Decision (ED) program?

 Yes.
-The Early Decision program allows highly qualified applicants to apply initially only to Renaissance School of Medicine.
+The Early Decision program allows highly qualified applicants to apply initially only to the Renaissance School of Medicine.
 The AMCAS deadline for the ED Program is August 1.
 If you apply to us under this program, you must adhere to the tenets of the program.
 ED applicants will be notified of our admissions decision by October 1.
-If you are accepted, it is expected that you will enroll at Renaissance School of Medicine.
+If you are accepted, it is expected that you will enroll at the Renaissance School of Medicine.
 Under ED program guidelines, you may not apply to another medical school in the United States (AMCAS or non-AMCAS) unless we do not offer you acceptance by October 1 or we release you from the ED commitment.

 What should I do while my application is being considered?